National and local support services

 Call 0300 102 0008 for information and advice for Carers across Cheshire and Chester.
 They will be happy to direct you to the service that best suits your needs or even just a friendly ear to listen to your concerns.

 GoOnLine is an exciting service run by Rural Community Services (West Cheshire) aimed at providing access to the internet for older people in rural areas to foster their use of the internet to pursue their personal interests.
-For more information, contact: firstname.lastname@example.org or Jean Toyn on 07923 425239.
+For further information please email firstname.lastname@example.org or phone 07549173185

 If you have IT skills and would like to volunteer to help with this service, please contact us – we would be delighted to hear from you.